jazzband/django-dbbackup/docs/configuration.rst

 ----------------------

-By default, DBBackup uses parameters from ``settings.DATABASES`` but you can make an independant configuration, see `Database settings`_
+By default, DBBackup uses parameters from ``settings.DATABASES`` but you can make an independent configuration, see `Database settings`_

 Storage configuration
 ---------------------